carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 \autoref{fig:convg} is a
 convergence plot showing the value of the genetic algorithm cost function decreasing over generations.
-The monotonically decreasing, staircase nature is characteristic to genetic algorithm convergence, where the best performer may remain the best for several generations and where several genetic strings may converge to the same value (e.g. when average cost of top ten performers equals the best cost).
+The monotonically decreasing staircase nature is characteristic of genetic algorithm convergence, where the best performer may remain the best for several generations and where several genetic strings may converge to the same value (e.g. when the average cost of top ten performers equals the best cost).
 As the cost function has been designed to represent absolute error from the desired properties, a cost of 1.0 represents 100% error.